LocalGov Drupal Docs

 1. Create a piece of content and leave it in either "Draft" or "Needs review"

-6. Set the date and time that you change the state
+6. Set the date and time you want

 1. Create a piece of content and Publish it

-6. Set the date and time that you change the state
+6. Set the date and time you want

 1. Create the two versions